Nunes to send eight criminal referrals to DOJ concerning leaks, conspiracy amid Russia probe

 House Intelligence Committee ranking member Devin Nunes exclusively told Fox News' "Sunday Morning Futures" that he is preparing to send eight criminal referrals to the Department of Justice this week concerning alleged misconduct from "Watergate wannabes" during the Trump-Russia investigation, including the leaks of "highly classified material" and conspiracies to lie to Congress and the Foreign Intelligence Surveillance Act (FISA) court.

-The bombshell move comes as Republicans have pushed for the release of key documents to uncover the origins of the now-discredited narrative that the Trump campaign colluded improperly with the Russian government.
-President Trump recently told Fox News he would release the entirety of FBI FISA applications to surveil one of his top aides, and other related documents.
+The dramatic step comes as Republicans have pushed for the release of key documents to uncover the origins of the now-discredited narrative that the Trump campaign colluded improperly with the Russian government.
+President Trump recently told Fox News he would release the entirety of the FISA applications used to surveil one of his top aides, and other related documents.

 Nunes said he has been working on the referrals for more than two years, and wanted to wait until the confirmation of Attorney General Bill Barr.